 Data Supplier Scottish Government Supplier information The purpose of Scottish Government is to hold a range of responsibilities that include: the economy, education, health, justice, rural affairs, housing, environment, equal opportunities, consumer advocacy and advice, transport and taxation.
 The Children's Social Work Statistics area produces statistical estimates of children who were formally looked after, under child protection measures or in secure care.
 Data type (counts or unit records) Counts Data Content: This publication covers a variety of different areas of children's social work statistics in Scotland including looked after children, child protection and secure care accommodation.
 Children looked after gives a high-level overview of those defined as looked after by a local authority.
 These children may be looked after for a number of reasons including neglect, abuse, complex disabilities which require specialist care, or involvement in the youth justice system.
 Child protection focuses on the number of children in Scotland who need protecting from abuse or neglect.
 The risk of harm or neglect is considered at a Child Protection Case Conference.
 Secure care accommodation provides analysis on the number of young people who present high risk to themselves or others and can only be authorised following a decision through the Children's Hearing System or a Court.
-Supply Schedule: Published annually - next publication March 2022 (with data up to summer 2021) Use of Data: Validation of population estimates for Scotland's Census 2022.
+Time period covered: Data for 2021/2022 published in summer 2023.
+Use of Data: Validation of population estimates.